Things you’ll learn

 Atlassian Jira is the premier work management tool on the market.
-Their strength lies in the myriad of deployable configurations and customizations to support the way your business works versus adapting to the tool.
+Its strength lies in the myriad of deployable configurations and customizations to support the way your business works versus adapting to the tool.

 One major challenge across a variety of businesses, large and small, is continual portfolio and project management on Jira.

 “All of my teams are successfully working in Jira,” our clients tell us, “but I need the ability to capacity-plan, forecast, and schedule across my entire project portfolio — at the 10,000 ft level.”

-oxalis.io has spent over 4 years managing portfolios, evaluating Project Portfolio Management (PPM) software, and consulting with companies on these challenges.
+Oxalis has spent years managing portfolios, evaluating Project Portfolio Management (PPM) software, and consulting with companies on these challenges.
 We are award-winning experts, and can help you solve this problem one time, the right way.

 There are many tools out there attempting to solve this problem—none of which are remarkable, and none of which work as well with Jira.
 Take control over your planning and learn how your enterprise can benefit from Jira Advanced Roadmap capabilities.
 Click here to see how (AR) compares with other products on the market and discover which is best for you.

 Now, like any tool or Jira app, simply installing and enabling Advanced Roadmaps for Jira is not enough for full functionality.